mjtooley/bitag2.0/Network-Performance-Metrics.md

 Contributions of text and text review/comment estimated at ONE hour per week

 Scope:

-Many parties have an interest in accurately understanding the capacity & performance of different parts of the Internet in normal times.
-Significant recent changes in the Internet usage have occured as a result of COVID-19 and made it even more critical to have an accurate technical understanding of how the Internet is performing.
-Comparing the results of different tools is difficult, sometimes because how metrics are calculated from collected data varies from platform to platform or even researcher to researcher using the same underlying data.
+Many parties have an interest in understanding the capacity and performance of different parts of the Internet in normal times and under normal operating conditions.

+Significant recent changes in the Internet usage have occurred as a result of COVID-19, which have made it even more critical to have an accurate technical understanding of how the Internet is performing.
+Comparing the results of different performance measurement tools is challenging, for several reasons.

+1. The technical methods for performing the measurements can vary.
+2. The methods for post-processing the measurements to produce statistics can also vary.

-This paper assesses frequently used Internet speed test metrics and makes specific technical recommendations on a simnple set of standardized metrics that can be used to enable better comparisons between different measurement tools and improve overall understanding of speed test data.
+This paper described and explains frequently used Internet speed test metrics and makes specific technical recommendations for standardized measurement methods and corresponding metrics to enable better general understanding of speed test data, as well as meaningful comparisons of measurements and metrics across different tools and datasets.

-OUT of Scope:
-Assessment of different speed testing tools & recommendations on the best speed testing techniques.
+OUT of Scope: Assessment of different speed testing tools & recommendations on the best speed testing techniques.

-Paper Length:
-Limited to no more than 25 double-spaced pages, including graphics, tables, appendecies, footnotes and references.
+Paper Length: Limited to no more than 25 double-spaced pages, including graphics, tables, appendecies, footnotes and references.

 Editor(s):
 Volunteers sought from XX/XX/XXXX - XX/XX/XXXX